 In order to ensure the effective function of horizontal and vertical traffic signs, a number of conditions must be met.
-One of the most important conditions is their location, so that the driver is able to record the information at all times of the day and night and in all weather focusing on the level of traffic signs:
+One of the most important conditions is their location, so that the driver is able to record the information at all times of the day and night and in all weather conditions.
+The following deficiencies are most frequently identified in safety inspections focusing on the level of traffic signs:

-- to other traffic signs), - incorrect appearance of traffic signs (e.g., colour), - inconsistency in the meaning of vertical and horizontal signs, - incorrect use of signs or combinations of signs, - too many traffic signs for operational needs, - the absence of traffic signs in places where they are needed.
+- low visibility due to improper placement of signs (e.g., inappropriate height, proximity to other traffic signs), - incorrect appearance of traffic signs (e.g., colour), - incorrect positioning of repetitive types of traffic signs (e.g., in front of a level crossing), - inconsistency in the meaning of vertical and horizontal signs, - incorrect use of signs or combinations of signs, - too many traffic signs for operational needs, - the absence of traffic signs in places where they are needed.